Joschua-Conrad/Transient-Simulation-of-Dynamic-Comparator-Noise/README.md

 a comparator.

 ## Information for Reviewers
-In case of acceptance of the provided manuscript, the code is made available publicly under an open-source license.
+In case of acceptance of the provided manuscript, this repository is made available publicly under an open-source license.
 Currently, it is solely provided for the purpose of reviewing the manuscript at-hand.
 See [license](LICENSE.md).
+Due to the double-blind review process, no information about any author can be found.

 ## Test Procedure
 The test block can provide a test-voltage $v_{t}$ to the comparator,